 So grab that pan, gather your family and get ready to breakfast in style.

-- Great Grandma’s Cinnamon Apple Dutch Baby – the recipe that inspired the lot of them
+- Great Grandma's Cinnamon Apple Dutch Baby - the original family recipe that inspired this one

 - 3 tbsp butter